Philotheephilix/Multi-funtional-telegram-bot/README.md

    Introducing a Python-based Telegram bot that is designed to simplify your messaging experience on the popular platform.
 This bot is built using the Telegram Bot API and can be easily installed and deployed on any machine that runs Python.

    This bot provides an easy-to-use interface that allows users to interact with the Telegram platform using a set of pre-defined commands.
-Whether you want to send messages, images, or documents, this bot has got you covered.
+Whether you want to send messages, images, or documents, instagram post downloading , this bot has got you covered.

    The bot is designed with modularity in mind, meaning it is built using a set of self-contained modules that can be easily extended or modified to fit your specific use case.
 Some of the core modules used in the bot include the python-telegram-bot library for interacting with the Telegram Bot API, requests module for making HTTP requests, os module for working with the operating system